drvinceknight/Nashpy/docs/contributing/tutorial/index.rst

 Navigate to http://github.com and create an account.
 If you are in education you can apply for a specific education account here: https://education.github.com.

-Navigate to the github repository for Nashpy: https://github.com/drvinceknight/Nashpy.
+Navigate to the Github repository for Nashpy: https://github.com/drvinceknight/Nashpy.
 This is the hub for development of the source code.
-You cannot make modification to this copy of the source code so you need to create your own copy under your github account.
+You cannot make modification to this copy of the source code so you need to create your own copy under your Github account.
 You do this by creating a **fork**.
-Do this by clicking the :code:`fork` button and following the
+Do this by clicking the :code:`Fork` button and following the
 instructions:

 .. image:: /_static/contributing/tutorial/forking/main.png